 Siem Reap – known as the Angkorian City- is where you can find the famous Angkor Wat temple.
 Angkor Wat dates back to the 11th Century and provides the perfect spot to see the sunrise above the shrines.

 Bike the Angkor Sunrise tour is designed for anyone who is looking to learn about Cambodian history and local culture as well as capture the best sunrise spot at the main temple.
-Beyond the Angkor Wat, you will be able to see many interesting temples such as Angkor Thom city, Bayon temple, Phreas Khan, Ta Prom temple which you will get the insightful information from our experience tour guide.
+Beyond the Angkor Wat, you will be able to see many interesting temples such as Angkor Thom city, Bayon temple, Phreas Khan, Ta Prom temple which you will get the insightful information from our experienced tour guide.

 This tour goes beyond just seeing the temples and delves into the rich history and culture of Cambodia whilst cycling through the scenic land of Siem Reap.